tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-01-13-bye-bye-front-matter.md

 When creating posts, a lot of the front matter used is redundant from the point of view of an author, but are needed to get things running.
 The platform is setup to make adding additional post types, pages and categories as simple as possible.
 As a relatively simple website, none of this is really needed for this personal blog.

 To make writing simpler, it was decided to trim down the required front matter by switching to a convention based mindset.
-At the start of this process, a new post started life as a duplicate the most recent entry in order to have the necessary config present in each file.
+At the start of this process, a new post started life as a duplicate of the most recent entry in order to have the necessary config present in each file.
 The front matter looked something like:

 ```---